Bkellz28/NetDesign/Phase4/ReadMe.txt

 3. | image.bmp
    | Image that is being sent and received.
    |
-4. | RDT2_protocol.py:
+4. | RDT3_protocol.py:
    | This file handles the sending and receiving packets with headers.
-It uses both checksums and sequence numbers as well.
+It uses both checksums and sequence numbers as part of the headers.
+   | The file also contains a corrupting function for testing purposes.
    |
 5. | result.bmp
    | This file is made once the server receives the image and rebuilds it as result.bmp